deannathompson/naturalhairdirectory/README.md

 # What is the Natural Hair Directory?
 The natural hair directory is a short, Python-based program designed to recommend products and routines for those with natural hair.
+The program asks the user to input information about their curl type, and their hair's porosity.

 ## Technologies
 Project is created with: